 Mary Evans, Nurse, Edmonton Military Hospital.
 Mary was born near Meidrim in 1888, the daughter of John and Elizabeth Evans (nee Reynolds).
 The family later moved to Derwen House, Priory Street, Carmarthen.
 She had worked as a Nurse at Edmonton Military Hospital, which was a Special Military Surgical Hospital, specialising in orthopaedics, for over eighteen months.
 Sadly Mary became one of four nurses at the Hospital to die of influenza within just four days of each other just after the end of the war, with Mary dying on 15 October 1918, aged 28.
 She was buried with full military honours at Abergwili Churchyard.
 On 6 July 1921 a Memorial was erected in the memory of the nurses, at the Chapel of the then renamed North Middlesex Hospital.

 Stephen David Morris, Private, 52753, Cheshire Regiment.
-Stephen was the son of Richard and Ann Morris, of the Black Ox, Abergwili.
-He enlisted at Porth on 9 December 1915 into the Welsh Regiment, serving in France with the 13th Battalion, Welsh Regiment from 28 June 1916.
-On 1 September Stephen was transferred into the 11th Battalion, Cheshire Regiment, which was in France attached to 7 Brigade, 25th Division.
-On 31 October 1916 the Division moved to the Ploegsteert Sector, and took part in the opening of the Passchendaele Offensive, the Battle of Messines.
-Stephen was wounded at Messines, and sadly died of Wounds at the Casualty Clearing Station at Bailleul on 8 June 1917, aged 26.
-He is buried at Bailleul Communal Cemetery Extension, France.
+Stephen was born in Abergorlech in 1891, the son of Richard Morris and Ann Morris (nee Griffiths).
+His parents had taken over the Drover’s Arms at Abergwili by 1901, and then the Black Ox, at Abergwili.
+Stephen left home as a young man to work as a Grocery Assistant and by 1911 was lodging at 7, Bute Street, Aberdare.
+He was lodging at 7, Pleasant View, Tylorstown when war erupted and enlisted into the 21st Battalion, Welsh Regiment at Porth on 9 December 1915.
+Stephen was initially placed on the Army Reserve, and was not mobilised until 24 March 1916 when he attested at Cardiff and was posted to France on 28 June 1916, joining the 13th Battalion, Welsh Regiment, which was on the Somme, attached to 114 Brigade, 38th (Welsh) Division.
+He would possibly have taken part in the Divisions famous assault on Mametz Wood the following month.
+On 1 September Stephen was transferred into the 11th Battalion, Cheshire Regiment, which was attached to 7 Brigade, 25th Division.
+On 31 October 1916 the Division moved to the Ploegsteert Sector, and took part in the opening of the Passchendaele Offensive, the Battle of Messines Ridge, on 7 June 1917.
+Stephen was wounded at Messines, and sadly died of his wounds at the Casualty Clearing Station at Bailleul on 8 June 1917, aged 26.
+He is buried in Bailleul Communal Cemetery Extension, France.

 W. M. Rees, Private, Australian Forces.
 The War Memorial at Abergwili shows that Private Rees died during August 1917.
 At present no records can be found of him, as no man of that name served with the AIF.